ChandlerClevenger/CS495_Calculator/README.md

 ## About

-It's a Quaternary Calculator
+This is a calculator that does it's calculations in base 4 or "quaternary."

 ## Manual

 To use this quaternary calculator you enter a value, an operator sign, and another value.
 Then you hit enter.
 Hitting enter will display the result of the entered equation.
+Alternatively, you can enter a single value and hit the square or square root button to perform the respective command on that value.
+The altered value will appear in the calculator when you press the square or square root button.
 You can click the clear button to reverse any accidental input.
+You can also see what the decimal value of the number is by clicking the conversion button.

 ## Goal and requirements